why Ecopetrol S.A. [EC] is a Good Choice for Investors After New Price Target of $14.09

 HSBC Securities have made an estimate for Ecopetrol S.A. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on February 10, 2023.
 The new note on the price target was released on February 09, 2023, representing the official price target for Ecopetrol S.A. stock.

 Ecopetrol S.A.
-[EC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.85.
-With this latest performance, EC shares gained by 14.13% in over the last four-week period, additionally plugging by 19.47% over the last 6 months – not to mention a drop of -37.71% in the past year of trading.
+[EC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.43.
+With this latest performance, EC shares gained by 20.06% in over the last four-week period, additionally plugging by 23.64% over the last 6 months – not to mention a drop of -28.71% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Ecopetrol S.A.
 [EC] shares currently have an operating margin of +20.60 and a Gross Margin at +26.18.
 Ecopetrol S.A.’s Net Margin is presently recorded at +25.35.